 |Photo by Jojo Nicdao|

-The College of Arts and Sciences Operations Committee of the University of Asia and the Pacific, in collaboration with the History Department, invites everyone to a Special Colloquium at Case Room 1 on May 11 (Wednesday), from 10:00 am to 12:00 pm.
+The College of Arts and Sciences Operations Committee, in collaboration with the History Department, invites everyone to a Special Colloquium at Case Room 1 on May 11 (Wednesday), from 10:00 am to 12:00 pm.

 Call for Papers: Back to the Bases